rat10/nng/README.md

   is THIS not supported in the testbed? what is the LOG supposed to describe?
     <urn:dydra:default> <http://segraph.org/LOG> <http://example.org/X> .
+  do we still support property lists?
+    or dow we reserve the [] syntax for either
+    - blank node names
+    or
+    - semantics declarations, eg
+      [APP]{ s p o }
 -->

 ## Overview